 A cutting diet involves calculating your calorie, protein, fat, and carb needs to reduce body fat and maintain muscle mass.
-It should be paired with weightlifting and is usually followed before an athletic event or competition.
+Paired with weightlifting, it’s usually done before a major athletic competition.

-It’s a fat loss phase that bodybuilders and fitness enthusiasts use to get as lean as possible.
+Cutting is a fat-loss phase that bodybuilders and fitness enthusiasts use to get as lean as possible.

-Typically started a few months before a major workout regimen, it involves a weight loss diet that’s meant to maintain as much muscle as possible.
+Typically started a few months before a major workout plan, it involves a weight loss diet that’s meant to maintain as much muscle as possible.

 This article explains how to follow a cutting diet for weight loss.

-A cutting diet is usually used by bodybuilders and fitness enthusiasts to cut body fat while maintaining muscle mass.
+A cutting diet is usually followed by bodybuilders and fitness enthusiasts to cut body fat while maintaining muscle mass.

-The key distinctions with other weight loss diets are that a cutting diet is catered to each individual, tends to be higher in protein and carbs, and should be accompanied by weightlifting.
+The key distinctions from other weight loss diets are that a cutting diet is catered to each individual, tends to be higher in protein and carbs, and should be accompanied by weightlifting.

 A cutting diet is tailored to each individual and requires you to determine your nutritional needs.